-As of December 31, 2017, the Company had commitments to invest approximately \$6.4 million in limited partnerships that make investments in private equity companies or provide financing for senior living facilities.
+As of December 31, 2018, the Company had commitments to invest approximately \$4.1 million in limited partnerships that make investments in private equity companies.

 Other Guarantees

 The Company is a member of numerous exchanges.
 Under the membership agreements with these entities, members generally are required to guarantee the performance of other members, and if a member becomes unable to satisfy its obligations to the exchange, other members would be required to meet shortfalls.
 To mitigate these performance risks, the exchanges often require members to post collateral.
 In addition, the Company identifies and guarantees certain clearing agents against specified potential losses in connection with providing services to the Company or its affiliates.
 The Company's maximum potential liability under these arrangements cannot be quantified.
 However, management believes the likelihood that the Company would be required to make payments under these arrangements is remote.
 Accordingly, no liability is recorded in the statement of financial condition for these arrangements.